Individualized Curriculum Program

 - The ICP may replace a traditional major, but students pursuing this option are still expected to complete all other graduation requirements.

 Generally, it will be to a student’s advantage to apply to the program no later than spring term of the sophomore year.
-For more information, contact the chair of the ICP Committee, Dr. Laura Thompson (email@example.com) in the Biology department.
+For more information, contact the chair of the ICP Committee, Dr. Christopher Blackwell (firstname.lastname@example.org) in the Classics department.